logicwar/minecraft/README.md

 * The **plugins** must copied in the 'plugins' folder of the /opt/minecraft/data/ mount.

 To be taken into account the container must be restarted.

+###Updating PocketMine-MP
+* Stop the container.
+* Delete your current PocketMine-MP.phar in your  "data" folder and replace it with the version you need (latest?) from : [Download][pocketmine].
+* Restart the container.

 ## All Server default configuation